Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 Source: Fedstats

-• This decade will see more prolific use of technologies, including Web-based applications, online collaboration tools and wireless telematics that transform manufacturing with greater interaction between customers and suppliers, and between the front office and the factory floor.
+• This decade will see a more prolific use of technologies, including web-based applications, online collaboration tools and wireless telematics that transform manufacturing, with greater interaction between customers and suppliers and between the front office and the factory floor.

 Source: National Association of Manufacturers